adaster98/kloak-linux-client/addons/README.md

 **- theme-injector:**<br>
 Stylise the UI with your own .css file.
 Example provided.
 Make sure your on the latest version of the client.

+**- hover-zoom:**<br>
+Hold shift and hover over any image to bring up a magnifying glass!
+No more tiny unreadable memes.

 ## Getting started:
 Choose one of the pre-made addons or make your own using the template. <br>
 Just downoad an addon folder and copy it to your own, then restart your client.